ahinkel/ahinkel.github.io/README.md

 Hi there -- my name is Austin Hinkel and this is my personal website.

-I am an Assistant Professor at Thomas More University studying Galactic Archaeology and Galactic Structure.
+I am an Assistant Professor of Physics at Thomas More University.
 I love teaching introductory physics and astronomy courses, and I am also a huge fan of using data science for social good.
 If you're interested in collaborating on a project that helps to meet a United Nations Sustainable Development Goal, let me know!
 I am always looking to make a down-to-Earth, positive impact to balance my Astrophysics research.
 You can [contact me here.](/contact)

-This website acts as an abbreviated CV, but I also plan to write about some of my work in astronomy, astrophysics, and data science.
+This website acts as an abbreviated CV, but I also plan to write about some of my eclectic projects ranging from Galactic Archaeology to data visualizations of energy policy to various interdisciplinary collaborations.